Large breasts can cause pain, improper posture, rashes, breathing problems, skeletal deformities, and self-consciousness.

-Begin your personal transformation by requesting a consultation online to meet privately with one of our plastic surgeons, or call our office at (403) 452-7953 to schedule an appointment.
+You can start your personal transformation by requesting a consultation online to meet privately with one of our plastic surgeons or call our office at (403) 452-7953 to schedule an appointment.

-Breast reduction is a two- to four-hour, outpatient procedure performed while the patient is under general anesthesia.
+Breast reduction is a 2 - 3 hour outpatient procedure performed while the patient is under general anesthesia.
 During the surgery, the surgeon creates an anchor-shaped incision that runs from the new location of the nipple down to and around the crease beneath the breast.
-The surgeon then removes excess glandular tissue, fat, and skin, relocates the nipple and areola, and reshapes the breast using skin from around the areola before closing the incisions with stitches.
-Liposuction may be needed to remove excess fat from the armpit area, and in cases when only fat needs to be removed from the breasts, liposuction alone is used for breast reduction.
+The surgeon removes excess glandular tissue, fat, and skin, relocates the nipple and areola, and reshapes the breast before closing the incisions with buried dissolvable stitches.
+Liposuction may be recommended to remove excess fat from the armpit area if this is of particular concern to the patient.

-A little pain is normal after breast reduction, whether it's mild discomfort, swelling during menstruation, a measure of numbness or sensitivity, or random, shooting pains that may last for a few months.
+Mild to moderate pain is normal after breast reduction, as are changes to nipple sensitivity.
+This typically dissipates in days to weeks but may last a few months.
 Swelling, bruising, crusting and slight changes in breast size are also common.
-Most patients return to normal activity in about two weeks, although you should avoid heavy lifting for three to four and only gentle contact with the breasts should occur for six weeks.
+Most patients return to regular activity, including work, in about two weeks, although you should avoid heavy lifting for three to four, and only gentle contact with the breasts should occur for six weeks.

 Scars fade with time but will not disappear completely; they can usually be hidden with a bra, bathing suit, or low-cut top.